 If the people whose ancestral lands comprise the tropical forests of our planet emerge stronger from 2020 onwards, so will the world’s tropical forests.
-The vast majority of global biodiversity is found on indigenous territories, and these lands hold nearly 55 trillion metric tons of carbon.
+The vast majority of global biodiversity is found on indigenous territories, and these lands hold nearly 55 million metric tons of carbon.

 Visiting communities at the forest frontier, community members have told me about how they want to protect their territories and manage them on their own terms for future generations.
 But in those communities, I’ve also been painfully aware of a long shadow.
 That shadow has come in the form of company men or government officials bearing clever contracts and false promises.
 It has come in the form of trucks, bulldozers and fire.
 It has come in the form of intimidation, violence and assassination.
 This shadow experienced by communities at the frontier is a manifestation of power: local, national and global webs of power.